gbollybambam/typing-speed-test/README.md

 -   **Sound Engine:** Mechanical keyboard clicks, error thuds, and victory chimes.
 -   **Auto-Scroll:** The text area automatically scrolls to keep the active line centered (crucial for long passages).
 -   **Mobile Guard:** Disabled mobile auto-correct, capitalization, and suggestions for a raw input experience.
--   **Confetti Celebration:** A visual reward for breaking a high score.
+-   **History Tracking:** A dedicated modal that saves and displays your last 10 test results (WPM, Accuracy, Date).
+-   **Social Sharing:** Copy your result to the clipboard with one click to challenge friends.
--   **Extended Modes:** Added 30s, 60s, 120s options alongside the standard Passage mode.
+-   **Extended Modes:** Added **15s**, 30s, 60s, and 120s options alongside the standard Passage mode.

 ---